Understand nicotine and anxiety

 - When Thinking About Money – When you’re anxious about finance and debt, you probably find you smoke more often to try and relieve some of that worry, despite the cost of cigarettes.

-There are lots of other ways to help deal with your feelings.
-Here are some tips to help you quit smoking and to stay calm in the process.
+Tips to help you quit smoking and to stay calm in the process

 1: Make a stop smoking plan

 Call the Stop Smoking London helpline today on 0300 123 1044 for help to create a free, personalised quit plan.